L'Assiette au Beurre: Description

 From its first appearance, L'Assiette au Beurre registered as a departure in form from other French humor publications.
 Each issue was made up of chiefly two- or three-color-inked cartoons and caricatures, given full- or sometimes double-page placement (instead of the more common quarter page real estate granted to such content in related French publications), with each installment containing a minimum of 16 illustrated pages.
 Special editions held up to 48 pages.
 Images were published from original drawings using a zincography, planographic printing process.

+Caricature de Paul Verlaine par Henri Gustave Jossot, L'assiette au Beurre 1907.

 Periodically, a single artist was chosen for an issue to provide a variety of panels on a specific topic, making that issue a veritable collected album for that illustrator.
 Sometimes a team was employed as well.
 According to Kevin C. Robbins in Roving Anarchists Flâneurs: The Visual Politics of Popular Protest via Parisian Street Art in L'Assiette au beurre (1900-1914), "For the most sardonic of multi-media exploits, Assiette staff paired artists with noted, left-wing essayists, poets, or novelists who provided suggestions for timely or provocative captions for each image submitted."